 Horse Dentistry Classes Held at Ranches and Ranch Resorts

-Horse Dental School: Equine Dentistry Classes
+Horse Dental School: Natural Balance Dentistry Classes

 Our classes are based on a levels program (levels 1-6) with level 6 being possible certification.
 In order to receive the best possible education, we have small class sizes with a limited number of students per instructor allowing for a quality educational experience.

-Classes run in one week increments (five days 9am-9pm) held on Ranches and Ranch Resorts as well, on the East coast.
+Classes run in two-week increments (five days 9am-9pm) held on Ranches and Ranch Resorts as well, on the East coast.
 Additional locations and class sessions are scheduled to be added as our number of students increase, to provide the same small teacher student ratio we believe necessary for excellence in instruction.
 Certified Instructors who are the pioneers in the field teach our classes based on our state-of-the-art techniques.

 Our classes are held in two- week increments, because we understand that our students have busy lives outside of class.
 Instead of the more traditional six week or longer sessions that many schools have, we offer our students two-week long intensive study twice a year.
 This allows students to choose the location and time to attend that suits their schedule best.
 After each week is completed students must complete another 50 hours’ study at home.
 The home study allows us to understand where each student’s level of understanding is in regards to the paradigm so as to maximize the student’s study at the ranch.